Mississippi Offshore Injury Attorney

-We have recovered more than $1 billion in settlements and verdicts--now is the time to find out how we can help you.
+We have recovered more than $1 billion in 5 years in settlements and verdicts--now is the time to find out how we can help you.

 Types of Offshore Accidents & Injuries

 Given the nature of the duties that a seaman, harbor worker, longshoreman, or oil rig worker may perform on a daily basis, the risk of injury is high.
 In these situations, the victim may be left dealing with the overwhelming cost of medical care along with the burden of difficulties caused by lost wages from missed work.

 Fortunately, they may be able to seek compensation.
 Maintenance and cure may be available, which may cover the following:

 - Lost Wages